facebookexperimental/Recoil/docs/docs/introduction/core-concepts.md

 ## Atoms

 Atoms are units of state.
-They're updateable and subscribeable: when an atom is updated, each subscribed component is re-rendered with the new value.
+They're updateable and subscribable: when an atom is updated, each subscribed component is re-rendered with the new value.
 The can be created at runtime, too.
-Atoms can be used in place of React local component state.
+Atoms can be used in place of the React local component state.
 If the same atom is used from multiple components, all those components share their state.

 Atoms are created using the `atom` function: